techydhar/code-checkout/README.md

-# Is-This-Layout-move to ShippingMethod layout on checkout Magento 2
+# Is-This-Gift-layout-move to ShippingMethod layout on checkout Magento 2